 How many times have you come to work tired?
-Fatigue management and managing worker fatigue as a result of outside forces, is a constant challenge for employers.
+Fatigue management and managing worker fatigue as a result of outside forces is a constant challenge for employers.
 Especially when the work that tired employees perform is high risk.
 Insuﬃcient or disrupted sleep results in numerous workplace and driving accidents as well as adverse mental and physical health outcomes.
 For this post, we review a recently published paper that investigates fatigue management strategies to ensure employees obtain adequate sleep.
-Sleep scheduling, work breaks, modelling and monitoring tools, fatigue detection technologies, and pharmacological countermeasures can be implemented at home and/or in the workplace to reduce performance and safety hazards.
+Sleep schedules, work breaks, modelling and monitoring tools, fatigue detection technologies, and pharmacological countermeasures can be implemented at home and/or in the workplace to reduce performance and safety hazards.

 Sleep experts recommend 7–9 hours of sleep per night but many adults fail to achieve these regular sleep hours.
 High workplace demands, long work hours, lengthy commutes, disrupted circadian rhythms, social and societal demands, and insuﬃcient sleep lead to tired workers.
 Sleep is especially a problem for workers in production, health care, protective services, transportation, and food services mostly because of the high levels of shift work in these occupations.
 Sleep quality, sleep quantity, sleep timing, the amount of wake time since the last sleep period, and recovery from long stints of duty are critical determinants of waking performance and associated safety.

 Failure to obtain adequate sleep per day and remaining awake for longer than 16 continuous hours, significantly reduces both alertness and performance.
-Reduced sleep leads to a adverse eﬀects on cognitive performance including reduced vigilance, increased lapses of attention, short term memory degradation, and deﬁcits in frontal lobe functions.
+Reduced sleep leads to an adverse eﬀects on cognitive performance including reduced vigilance, increased lapses of attention, short term memory degradation, and deﬁcits in frontal lobe functions.
 Remaining awake on any single occasion for more than 24 hours reduces reaction time, attention, memory, and decision making.
-Employees who experience 5 nights of severe sleep restriction will not fully recover after a single night of 10 hours sleep.
+Employees who experience 5 nights of severe sleep restriction will not fully recover after a single night of 10 hours of sleep.

 Inadequate sleep has a direct effect on our mental health.
-When we’re tired we fail to express our emotions effectively, in that we fail to recognise other’s emotions and we have an increase in our own emotional response in that we can either over react or under react to situations.
+When we’re tired we fail to express our emotions effectively, in that we fail to recognise other’s emotions and we have an increase in our own emotional response in that we can either overreact or under react to situations.
 Sleep deprivation leads to increased irritability, anger, and hostility.
 Lack of sleep creates overreactions to problematic events and reduced friendliness, happiness and empathy.
-Sleep-deprived individuals are less able to appreciate humor and are worse at resolving interpersonal conﬂicts.
+Sleep-deprived individuals are less able to appreciate humour and are worse at resolving interpersonal conﬂicts.
 Lack of sleep has been associated with an increase in mood disorders, including depression and post-traumatic stress disorder.
 People who suﬀer from insomnia are at elevated risk for depression, anxiety disorders, alcoholism, substance misuse, and nicotine dependence.

 Inadequate sleep can have a negative impact on workplace safety.
 Lack of sleep leads to reduced attention, memory, decision making, vigilance, reaction time, mood, arousal, and emotional/aﬀective regulation.
 Insuﬃcient sleep negatively impacts blood pressure, work capacity and productivity, and physical performance reaction time.
 Several studies of night shift work suggest errors are more likely to be related to time-of-day than to time-on-task, with the greatest risk occurring in the early morning hours, coinciding with the circadian period of peak sleepiness.

-Strategies to manage fatigue
+Strategies to Manage Fatigue